meta-llama/llama-stack-apps/examples/android_app/README.md

 We have updated the demo app to be compatible with Llama Stack Kotlin SDK v0.1.0 [TO-ADD Release Note Link] and Llama Stack version v0.1.0 [TO-ADD LS Release Note Link].
 Bring in new demo features.

 ### Remote
 * Agent workflow for tool calling inference - Now the demo app default to use agent in the chat.
 You can switch between simple inference workflow or agent workflow by setting `boolean useAgent`.
 We also added `CustomTools.kt` as an example to add client customized tools.
+When selecting `Remote` mode, the app will setup a new remote agent and create a new session for running turns.
+NOTE: In Agent workflow, the chat history including images are stored per Agent session on the server side.
+There is no need to look up for chat history in the app.
+Hence we have set `CONVERSATION_HISTORY_MESSAGE_LOOKBACK` default to 0.

 #### Agents
 * Llama Stack agent is capable of running multi-turn inference using both customized and built-in tools (exclude 1B/3B Llama models).
 Here is an example creating the agent configuration